 - Supporting organizational change, if the situation demands.

 - Post-session reminder material.

 - Creating action plans and giving them a reason to implement those.

 Integrating these four phases of learning can be challenging but immensely beneficial.

-The Center for Accelerated Learning and C2C-OD conduct workshops for Accelerated Learning Certification in India.
-Want to learn more about the four phases of AL and how to integrate it while conducting your training programs, find out more about Accelerated Learning Certification here – AL Brochure or Vist Our Website
+In association with The Center for Accelerated Learning, C2C Organizational Development conducts Accelerated Learning Certification in India.
+Want to learn more about the four phases of AL and how to integrate it while conducting your training programs, find out more about Accelerated Learning Certification here – Visit Our Website